l1qu1c1ty/restaurantautomationsystem/README.md

 - Waitress Tip
 - Invoice screen

-The database gets data with sqlite3.
-Login , username , password
-Menu  , name , price

-refund methods will be added later.

 It was named version 1.3.0.
 The interface system has been made more stable.
 Added Admin and UserManagement classes.